flin1/REEF-CS225-Final-Project/README.md

 Possible Graph Algorithms:

-[ MUST USE AN AIRPORT NAME FROM TABLE AT BOTTOM OF FILE ]
+[ MUST USE AN AIRPORT NAME FROM TABLE.
+SEE BOTTOM OF THIS PAGE ]

 **Using BFS in the Command Line:** ```./main BFS "airport_name"```